SocialistBork/CTF-WriteUps/picoCTF 2021/README.md

 Ctf At: https://play.picoctf.org/

 ## Scrambled:RSA
-### Challenge Descirption
+### Challenge Description
+Category: Crypto
-Hmmm I wonder if you have learned your lesson...
+Description: Hmmm I wonder if you have learned your lesson...
 Let's see if you understand RSA and how the encryption works.
 Connect with nc mercury.picoctf.net 4572.

 Initial Output:
 ```